recyclarr/recyclarr/wiki/Configuration-Reference.md

   in Radarr **will not be deleted** if you enable this setting.

 - `custom_formats` (Optional; *Default: No custom formats are synced*)<br>
-  A list of one or more sets of custom format names, each with an optional set of quality profiles names that identify which quality profiles to assign the scores for those custom formats to.
+  A list of one or more sets of custom formats (by name and/or trash_id), each with an optional set of quality profiles names that identify which quality profiles to assign the scores for those custom formats to.
 The child properties documented below apply to each element of this list.

+  > **Note:** Even though `names` and `trash_ids` below are marked *optional*, at least one of them
+  > is required.
+For example, if `names` is empty you must use `trash_ids` and vice versa.
+  >
+  > When would you use `names` or `trash_ids`?
+Rule of thumb: Stick to `names`.
+It's more user
+  > friendly than IDs, because you can look at a name and know what custom format it is referring
+  > to.
+The IDs are there for certain corner cases (you can read more about those in the relevant
+  > bullet point below).

-  - `names` **(Required)**<br>
+  - `names` (Optional; *Default: `trash_ids` is required*)<br>
     A list of one or more custom format names to synchronize to Radarr.
 The names *must* be taken from the JSON itself in the guide, for example: